xlmriosx/gradient_descent/README.md

 The descent of the gradient allows to optimize a function, that is, to find the minimum of a cost function.
 Gradient descent can be applied in different measurements, however in this example only 2 will be used for practical purposes.

+## Principal Disvantage

+The method of Gradient Descent just return the local minimum of function, in this particular case it's easy to say which it's the minimum values.

 ![image](https://user-images.githubusercontent.com/78567418/148282379-1c4a2a88-e668-4455-aeb7-277cf7f72459.png)

 ## Cartesian plane